joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 - [x] Manage database migrations seamlessly using Alembic.
 - [x] Develop comprehensive unit tests for API endpoints using pytest.
 - [ ] Implement using SQLModel to streamline the interaction between the database and the API.
+- [ ] Enhance scalability with NGINX reverse proxy and load balancing.
 - [ ] Implement containerization of the application with Docker for easy deployment and scalability.

 ## Prerequisites

 Before you begin, ensure you have the following prerequisites installed and configured:

-- PostgreSQL: Set up a PostgreSQL database.
+- [PostgreSQL](https://www.postgresql.org): Set up a PostgreSQL database.
-- Redis: Install and configure a Redis server.
+- [Redis](https://redis.io): Install and configure a Redis server.
-- Python 3.11 or later: Make sure to have Python 3.11 or a newer version installed on your system.
+- [Python](https://www.python.org): Make sure to have Python 3.11 or a newer version installed on your system.
-- Poetry: Install Poetry for managing dependencies.
+- [Poetry](https://python-poetry.org): Install Poetry for managing dependencies.

 **Note:** Soon, there will be an additional option for development using Docker containers.